ahnlak-dragonruby/teentiny/README.md

 The basic graphics are all mine.
 Sorry.

-The font and icons come from [Kenney's Game Assets](https://kenney.nl), whose asset packs are a fantastic resource.
+The font, icons and sound effects come from [Kenney's Game Assets](https://kenney.nl), whose asset packs are a fantastic resource.

 The music comes from [Subspace Audio](https://juhanijunkala.com/), via [OpenGameArg.org](https://opengameart.org/content/5-chiptunes-action)